 Think of a capacitor in the circuit shown in Figure 6-10 as a tiny rechargeable battery.
 When P6 sends the high signal, it essentially charges this capacitor-battery by applying 5 V to it.
 After a few ms, the capacitor charges up to almost 5 V. If the BASIC Stamp program then changes the I/O pin so that it just quietly listens, the capacitor loses its charge through the photoresistor.
-As the capacitor loses its charge through the photoresistor.
-As the capacitor loses charge.
+As the capacitor loses its charge through the photoresistor, its voltage decays, getting lower and lower as it loses charge.
 The amount of time it takes for the voltage that IN6 senses to drop below 1.4 V depends on how strongly the photoresistor "resists" the flow of electric current supplied by the capacitor.
 If the photoresistor has a large resistance value due to very dim lighting conditions, the capacitor takes longer to discharge.
 If the photoresistor has a small resistance value because the light incident on its surface is very bright, it will not resist current very strongly, and the capacitor will lose its charge very rapidly.